-While there are other species of penguins that live off of Antarctica, those on the Galapagos are the only ones to live north of the equator (and in a tropical climate, no less!).
+While other species of penguins live off of Antarctica, those on the Galapagos are the only ones to live north of the equator (and in a tropical climate, no less!).

 I really enjoyed the opportunity to see these majestic birds for myself up close.
 The tour group was small.
 There were just four of us and the very experienced local guide.

-We kayaked to a known penguin hot spot, where we saw not only penguins, but also two manta rays and sharks dosing in underwater caves.
+We kayaked to a known penguin hot spot, where we saw penguins and two manta rays, and sharks dosing in underwater caves.

 By the end of the day, I was really impressed with Paddle to the Penguins.
-All the equipment was included in the tour, and it was very high end: wet suits, snorkeling gear and fins.
+All the equipment was included in the tour price: wet suits, snorkeling gear, and fins.

-The guide even took photos and some great go pro footage that was offered to everyone for free at the end of the day.
+The guide even took photos and some great go pro footage that he offered to everyone for free at the end of the day.